Pi

 should be reserved for something bigger than that.

-or the function describing such entity -- from the even to the odd function
+the entity -- or the function describing such entity -- from the

-or vice versa.
-So, when a photon (even function) reduces by being
+even to the odd function or vice versa.
+So, when a photon (even

-absorbed, the energy is now converted to momentum that moves a couple
+function) reduces by being absorbed, the energy is now converted to

-of bodies such as molecules away from each other and the moving
+momentum that moves a couple of bodies such as molecules away from

-molecules now acquired an odd function as the two are moving away
+each other and the moving molecules now acquired an odd function as

-from a point.
-Similarly, when a real electron becomes the virtual
+the two are moving away from a point.
+Similarly, when a real electron

-electron it transforms from an odd function entity that is a real
+becomes the virtual electron it transforms from an odd function

-thing into an even (wave)function entity.
-(There is a bit more to
+entity that is a real thing into an even (wave)function entity.

-this, for an electron has two components.
-Esoterically it is the
+(There is a bit more to this, for an electron has two components.

-mathematician, was pretty close and actually spoke of electron
+a physicist and a mathematician, was pretty close and actually spoke

-most functions are neither even or odd.
-What they do not say is that
+point out that most functions are neither even or odd.
+What they do

-in the atomic environment there exist only the even and the
+not say is that in the atomic environment there exist only the

 We have a couple